Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re looking for a guide on how to use GPT-4’s image input feature, you’ll have to wait a bit longer.
 OpenAI is collaborating with third parties to enable the feature and hasn’t integrated it into ChatGPT, at least not yet.
 The first partner, Be My Eyes, uses GPT-4 to assist the visually challenged by converting images to text.

-As it’s still brand new, GPT-4 likely requires more computational resources to run as compared to older models.
-That’s likely a big reason why OpenAI has locked its use behind a paid subscription.
-But if you don’t want to pay for ChatGPT Plus or want to try out the new model’s capabilities first, you’re in luck.
-ChatGPT isn’t the only way to access it.
+Yes, you can use GPT-4 for free but not via ChatGPT.
+You see, GPT-4 requires more computational resources to run as compared to older models.
+That’s likely a big reason why OpenAI has locked its use behind the paid ChatGPT Plus subscription.
+But if you simply want to try out the new model’s capabilities first, you’re in luck.
+ChatGPT isn’t the only way to access GPT-4.

 Around the time of GPT-4’s release date, Microsoft announced that its Bing Chat AI chatbot was secretly using the new language model at its core.